Stilanof/Numerical_Processes/README.md

 The manufacturer has a table that indicates by machine number it makes certain quantities of chairs and is as follows:

 ![](https://github.com/Stilanof/Numerical_Processes/blob/main/Screenshot_2022-05-19-18-50-18-122_com.microsoft.office.excel.jpg)

+where x1 is the number of machines and x2 is the number of chairs made per minute

 ## *Repository explained* 🛠️

 For Case of study #1 you will find the following methods for solving equations of one variable: